akshatgoel92/welfare-monitor/README.md

 * Scrape **the response**
 * Write scraped data to MySQL DB **via the pipeline**

-#### fto_branch.py

-There are multiple places on the MIS where FTOs are tracked.
-This corresponds to different parts of the Stage 2 NREGA payments process.
-This spider visits Table 8.1.1 directly and scrapes the transactions data from there.
-Table 8.1.1 does not display the last two digits of a worker's bank account number.
-Apart from that, the fto_branch.py scrape gets all the fields which are scraped by fto_content.
-Right now, this is not being run.
-However, we can eventually use this for data quality checks.

 #### fto_material.py

 NREGA payments to work materials vendors are also tracked by the FTO tracking system.
 This scrapes materials FTOs from Table 8.1.1.
-This creates .csv output right now but we eventually want to create the database tables for this and make .csv output.
+The pattern of this scrape is identical to the fto-branch.py scrape except that it does not write to the database.
+This can be easily changed in the future by making the relevant backend changes by creating the tables in the database.

 #### fto_urls.py

 This visits Table 8.1.1 and scrapes the URLs for the list of FTOs at each stage.
+It then parses this list and creates a .csv list of FTOs at each stage.
+These .csvs are then written to the tracking table fto-queue in the database by the code described below.
 It is used by the fto_stage.sh shell script described below.

 #### settings.py